rb201/weather-app/README.md

 Some of the choices in this project may not make sense at a glance.
 For example, my Terraform and CDK code basically do the same thing.

 ### Agile
 The idea was to just get started and not over-think the project.
 I made the effort to break down all ideas into workable simple pieces.
-I could refactor or optimize later, but mort importantly, I had to get started.
+I could refactor or optimize later, but most importantly, I had to get started.
 I had [Vikunja](https://vikunja.io/) already in my homelab, so I just created a new Kanban project there to manage tasks

 ![Vikunja board](readme-misc/vikunja.png)